 Include any other custom property relevant to your business that you want to make sure not to override.
 Sometimes you might still want to click on both records to look for more details, even after adding more properties in the review tab.

-A parent-child relationship in your HubSpot CRM is when you relate two companies to each other.
-Whether you work with franchises, distributors, school branches, or anything else, this function enables you to navigate between related companies quickly and easily, saving you time and unnecessary headache.
+A parent-child relationship in your HubSpot CRM is when you relate two Companies to each other.
+Whether you work with franchises, distributors, school branches, or similar, this function enables you to navigate between related Companies quickly and easily, saving you time and unnecessary headache.
+This organization can also be helpful for reporting.

-A record with a parent-child relationship cannot be merged in HubSpot.
+It's important to note that a record with a parent-child relationship cannot be merged in HubSpot.
 These records are displayed on the bottom right of a Company record as “Related Companies.”
-If you wish to merge a company that is marked as related to another company, you need to remove the parent-child relationship first.
+If you wish to merge a company that is marked as related to another company, you will need to remove the parent-child relationship first.
+Once all your merging is complete, you can choose to re-assign parent-child relationships as needed.

 If you found this article helpful, you may also enjoy: